miker704/deploying_to_render/README.md

 ***
 Rails Version 5.2.X (this is the minimum to get your app running note that these instructions may fail)

-For rails version 5.2.X proceed with the following script first if build fails on render.com use the rails version 7 script
+For rails version 5.2.X proceed with the following script first if the build fails on render.com use the rails version 7 script

 ```bat
 #!/usr/bin/env bash
 # exit on error